ioof-holdings/recruitment/robot_challenge/README.md

 ## Deliverables

 The source files, the test data and any test code.
-Ideally we'd prefer a link to your repository on github, but can also accept submissions via [email](mailto:gemma.bardsley@ioof.com.au).
+Ideally we'd prefer a link to your repository on github, however we can also accept submissions via [email](mailto:gemma.bardsley@ioof.com.au).
+When you apply through seek there will be a space to include the github link.

 It is not required to provide any graphical output showing the movement of the toy robot.